gc222/Uber-Data-Analytics/README.md

    - Google BigQuery is a data warehouse platform to store the processed the data and perform queries and analysis.

 4. **Data Visualisation**
-   - The final component is Looker Studio for developing an interactive MI / Operations dashboard that delivers insights to business users.
+   - The final component is Looker Studio for developing an interactive MI / Operations dashboard that delivers business-value insights to stakeholders.

 ## Technology Stack
 **Programming Language**